 - Identify characteristics and examples of a confined space.

-- Identify hazards of confined spaces.
+- Identify the potential hazards of a confined space

 Available in English, Spanish

 Many workplaces contain spaces that are considered “confined” because of their configurations.
 A confined space is large enough and configured in such a way that you can enter and perform assigned work.
 A confined space has a limited or restricted means of entrance or exit, and a configuration that can make first aid, rescue, evacuation, or other emergency response activities difficult.
 They are not designed or intended for continuous occupancy.